coacervatebio/gatk_requestor/README.md

 Usability aside, there's no getting around the sheer scale of computing resources needed.
 Coupled with the fact that we can no longer rely on [Moore's Law](https://www.technologyreview.com/2016/05/13/245938/moores-law-is-dead-now-what/) to pick up the slack, we need to get creative to maximize the pace of progress.

-Leveraging an extremely low-cost [global supercomputer](golem.network) and incredible open-source [tools](https://gatk.broadinstitute.org/hc/en-us) and [frameworks](https://snakemake.github.io/), this project aims to democratize access to the knowledge _and_ infrastructure required to carry out these analyses.
+Leveraging the fact that people are more likely to have access to [high-bandwidth connectivity](https://www.fiercetelecom.com/broadband/att-upgrades-its-fiber-network-offer-2-gig-5-gig-speeds) than to high-performance compute, Coacervate lets you run genomic analyses on an extremely low-cost [global supercomputer](golem.network).
+By using incredible open-source [tools](https://gatk.broadinstitute.org/hc/en-us) and [frameworks](https://snakemake.github.io/), this project aims to democratize access to the knowledge _and_ infrastructure required to carry out groundbreaking research.

 Coacervate is a free and open-source public good, built to empower every citizen-scientist and eek out every last drop of efficiency in the name of progess.

 ## Quickstart:
 - `docker run --rm -it coacervate/requestor`